 - Working, attending school, or applying to jobs

 - Participating in support group meetings

-- Taking medications
+- Taking prescribed medications as needed

 While some people need help with sober living so they can enter the workforce, some need help in order to complete their education.
-According to the National Institute on Alcohol Abuse and Alcoholism, about four in five college students drink alcohol, meaning that it might be difficult for people in recovery to find campus housing that isn’t awash in booze.
+About four in five college students drink alcohol, meaning that it might be difficult for young adults who are in recovery to find campus housing that isn’t awash in booze.
 Drugs might also be a problem on college campuses.
 A sober dorm may help, as these facilities provide an environment that’s free of alcohol and drugs.1Often, campus-based facilities don’t have the resources to provide drug testing for residents.
 Instead, these facilities often rely on peers to enforce the rules of the facility.
 Sober dorm students who drink might be confronted by their peers, for example, while drugs found in a room might quickly be brought to the attention of the program administrators.

-A halfway house provides a sober environment for people in the criminal justice system, and these programs also provide clients with counseling for addictions, mental illnesses or both.
+Sober living that helps people transition from prison offer sober environment for people in the criminal justice system, and these programs also provide clients with counseling for addictions, mental illnesses or both.
 In addition, clients are expected to obtain employment and otherwise improve their lives.
 Refusing to do so could be grounds for readmission to prison.

 A transitional housing program may help to break that cycle by providing people with:

-- A low-cost, or no-cost, place to live
+- A low-cost or no-cost place to live

 - Social skills training